All Episodes

 So they say, well, we can't report that the administration is lying about that until they tell us they're lying.

-But you didn't wait for Nixon to tell you he was lying, and you know, wait for you you didn't wait for Bush to tell you he was lying about something to accuse him of it.
+And you didn't wait for Bush to tell you he was lying about something, to accuse him of it.

-They find his staff needlessly stinch.
+They find his staff needlessly stint.

-What do you mean needlessly stingy?
+What do you mean, needlessly stingy?

-You know, I don't want you people finding out you know everybody tries to hide what you people are supposed to that the part we have, you don't seem curious to learn anything about this administration or Obama and his motives.
+The part we have, you don't seem curious to learn anything about this administration or Obama and his motives.

-He writes that Mitt Romney doesn't care if a guy's wife dies with cancer, and you go out and ask Romney why do you not care if a guy's wife dies with cancer rather than investigate why the hell Obama would make such an outrageous claim.
+He writes that Mitt Romney doesn't care if a guy's wife dies with cancer, and you go out and ask Romney, why do you not care if a guy's wife dies with cancer, rather than investigate why the hell Obama would make such an outrageous claim?

 I don't know.